 An experience I won’t forget.

-Funny side note: At the end of your tour, you can tip your guide.
+Another side note: Keep track of your money!
+At the end of your tour, you can tip your guide.
 I was going to tip him 50 Egyptian pounds.
 Be careful that you don’t give the guide the only 50€ note you have in your wallet like I did.

 Want more like this?
 Subscribe to our newsletter below to get our posts delivered to your mailbox!
 And like our Facebook page and Instagram feed.
 We're also on YouTube.
 Click here for our Travel Vlogs!